wpdas/near-social-bridge/md/requests.md

 ### Using request Utils inside the BOS Component

-In the Widget side, the handler is going to provide 3 props: `request` with its type and payload, `response` that is the way the app send a answer back to the React App and `utils` that provides some useful features like the `promisify`.
+In the BOS Component side, the handler is going to provide 3 props: `request` with its type and payload, `response` that is the way the app send a answer back to the React App and `utils` that provides some useful features like the `promisify`.

 The `promisify` needs 4 parameters: `caller` which is going to request something, `resolve`, a method that is going to be called as soon as the _caller_ find an answer, `reject`, method that will be called when the service times out and `timeout`, a optional parameter where you can set the timeout for this promise.
 The default timeout is 10 seconds.